Colorado Grass Fed Beef at its Best

 We moved back to Colorado in 1991 when our youngest son was ready to start school.
 We went into business for ourselves with the purchase of 24 bred heifers and ran the remainder of my Dad’s cow herd on shares.
 Not long after our return, Steve attended the Ranching for Profit School which became pivotal in ranch changes, including adding cross-fencing to improve land and pastures and shifting the breeding season to allow for summer calving.

 Today our business includes marketing of natural grass fed beef to consumers and promoting sustainable, profitable agriculture.
-I recently retired from my job as a fifth grade teacher at the local K-12 school and have published my third Colorado-set historical fiction novel for young readers.
+I recently retired from my job as a fifth grade teacher at the local K-12 school and have 8 published books, mostly Colorado-set historical fiction novels for young readers.

 Together, we are committed to carrying on the heritage of the ranch in a world of change.
 We are connected to both the land and our past with the hopes of passing on a legacy of ranching, agriculture, and land preservation to future generations.